pulumi/docs/pulumi-hugo/themes/default/content/docs/clouds/kubernetes/get-started/_index.md

 title_tag: Kubernetes get started
 meta_desc: This page provides an overview and guide on how to get started with Kubernetes.
 title: Get started
-h1: Get Started with Kubernetes
+h1: Get Started with Kubernetes & Pulumi
 menu:
   clouds:
     identifier: kubernetes-get-started